 A key local resource is data.
 It is very beneficial to build an inventory that answers questions such as: What data sources are locally available?
 Which are accessible to the city, and which could become accessible, for example through data-sharing standards?
 What are the limitations or ethical issues in the data?
-(See: Data Mobility box.)
+(See the box entitled Case study: City of Los Angeles Mobility Data Specification in section 3.3.3.1.)

-An important aspect to consider are the legacy systems of the city, which are previously existing technology infrastructures and databases.
+An important aspect to consider is the legacy systems of the city, which are previously existing technology infrastructures and databases.
 Cities often have to deal with maintaining dying technology infrastructures; upgrading or renewing urban services sometimes implies building on top of the existing systems.
 Aging software and qualified personnel turnover are common in all technology initiatives but the challenges they present are compounded in cities because of the population's strong dependence on urban services.
 A successful strategy must consider what systems already exist and how they may be adapted, upgraded or retired when the cost of maintenance is too high.

-RECOMMENDATION #4: ALIGN YOUR AI STRATEGY WITH SDGS, NATIONAL AND LOCAL GOALS.
+RECOMMENDATION #4: ALIGN YOUR AI STRATEGY WITH SDGS AND NATIONAL AND LOCAL GOALS.

-How can the AI implementation support the development of the SDGs?
+How can the AI implementation support the achievement of the SDGs?

 It is together with local actors and local driving forces that the global Sustainable Development Goals can be articulated at the local level.
-These priorities can support the choices of which issues to address, in particular by reflecting on the Applications section points regarding specific SDGs that AI applications can target.
+These priorities can support the choices of which issues to address, in particular by reflecting on the points in section 3 regarding specific SDGs that AI applications can target.